 The safety and security of visitors remain a top priority.
 Our travelling exhibitions have been adapted to respect physical distancing and other public health measures.

 Wherever you may be, dive into the history of this country with travelling exhibitions from the Canadian Museum of History and the Canadian War Museum.
 Each year, this well-established program and its expert staff invite museums from across Canada, and around the world, to take their visitors on a journey through time.
 Through carefully selected images, interpretive texts, videos and objects, our exhibitions tell the military, cultural, social, political and sports stories that have shaped this country.
 Whether you choose an exhibition with artifacts, or one without, the wide array of available exhibitions can be adapted to just about any host institution.
 Modular and bilingual, our exhibitions generally include a detailed installation manual, a guide for interpretive programming and promotional tools.
 To learn more about rental fees and space requirements, or for more information about the exhibitions themselves, please refer to our travelling exhibitions brochure.

 The Exhibition Circulation Fund provides support towards the borrowing fees for travelling exhibitions.
 Applications are accepted throughout the year.

-Our Museums are coming to you, sharing our past wherever you live.
-The Canadian Museum of History and the Canadian War Museum are in Gatineau, in Ottawa, on the web, on social media and in your community.
+No matter where you live, our Museums come to you, helping you get to know more about our shared past.
+The Canadian Museum of History and the Canadian War Museum are located in Gatineau and Ottawa, as well as online and on social media, and in your community.